amirpoudel/backend-error-handler/readme.md

 ### 1. `ApiResponse` Class

-The `ApiResponse` class standardizes the format of all responses sent to the client, whether successful or containing errors.
+The `ApiResponse` class standardizes the format of all responses sent to the client.

 #### Example Usage: